viewerofall/veilTDC/README.md

 # VeilTDC
-**⚠️ VeilTDC is currently a placeholder repo and there is nothing happening currently with progress on it, development starts April 9th.⚠️**
+**⚠️ VeilTDC is currently a proof of concept, current rendering only works for terminal apps barely.
+Genuine development begins on April 9th⚠️**

 **TDC — Terminal Display Compositor**